bradgarton13/azure-network-protocols/README.md

 </p>
 <p>

-Displayed above, I have installed and launched Wireshark to analyze some traffic on VM1.
-By using certain specifiers like dhcp, ssh, and dns in Wireshark's search bar, I'm able to filter for specific traffic.
-In the example above, I've filtered specifically for traffic from the SSH protocol that came from the ssh connection we initiated earlier with VM1 and VM2.
+1. Displayed above, I have installed and launched Wireshark to analyze some traffic on VM1.
+2. By using certain specifiers like dhcp, ssh, and dns in Wireshark's search bar, I'm able to filter for specific traffic.
+3. In the example above, I've filtered specifically for traffic from the SSH protocol by just clicking the protocol tab.
+4. This will show traffic from the SSH connection we initiated earlier with VM1 and VM2.
 </p>
 <br />